The-Social-Proof-Foundation/mys-core/crates/mys-social-indexer/README.md

 ## Post Promotion Feature

-The indexer now supports tracking promoted posts, a pay-per-view system where post creators can allocate MYS tokens to promote their content.
+The indexer now supports tracking promoted posts, a pay-per-view system where post creators can allocate MYS tokens to promote their creativity.
 This feature is fully optimized for TimescaleDB to handle high-volume time-series data efficiently.

 ### How It Works
 1. **Promotion Creation**: When a post is promoted, a `PromotedPostCreatedEvent` is emitted containing the promotion budget and payment per view